Severity Rating: Important

 Revision Note: V1.0 (July 14, 2015): Bulletin published.

 Summary: This security update resolves a vulnerability in Microsoft Windows.
-The vulnerability, which exists in Windows Remote Procedure Call (RPC) authentication, could allow elevation of privilege if an attacker logs on to an affected system and runs a specially crafted application.
-An attacker who successfully exploited this vulnerability could take complete control of the affected system.
-An attacker could then install programs; view, change, or delete data; or create new accounts with full user rights.
+The vulnerability could allow elevation of privilege if the Windows Installer service improperly runs custom action scripts.
+An attacker must first compromise a user who is logged on to the target system to exploit the vulnerability.
+An attacker could then install programs; view, change, or delete data; or create new accounts with full administrative rights.

 Severity Rating: Important